History of the United Roman-Ruthenian Church

 See more here.

-H.H. the Bishop of Rome-Ruthenia, then as Cardinal Patriarch of St. Stephen.
+H.A.H. the Prince-Bishop of Rome-Ruthenia, then as Cardinal Patriarch of St. Stephen.

 The United Roman-Ruthenian Church's principle lines of heritage and authority are: